Migrate your PHP codebase to async

 -

-uopz function overrides.
+ext-zealphp function overrides (53 functions).
 At server boot,

 Stream-wrapper redirection.